ojitha/ojitha.github.io/notes/productivity.md

 - Use tools like flake8 and [blue](https://fpy.li/8-10). [flake8](https://fpy.li/8-9) reports on code styling, among many other issues, and blue rewrites source code according to (most) rules embedded in the [black](https://fpy.li/8-11) code formatting tool.
 - isort: organise imports
 - JSON Path Status Bar: Show JSON path of the element
-- Output Colorizer: VSCode output in color
+- Output Colourizer: VSCode output in colour
-- Open Folder Context Menu for VS Code: This will open a new instance of VSCode for the selected folder in the Explorer.
+- Open Folder Context Menu for VS Code: This will open a new instance of VS Code for the selected folder in the Explorer.
 - Pylint: Lint from Microsoft
 -